cirosantilli/markdown-style-guide/index.md

         `http://not-a-link.com`

-    Rationale: many tools do that conversion by default.
+    Rationale: many tools automatically interpret any word starting with `http` as a link.

 ### Content of automatic links

 All automatic links must start with the string `http`.

 In particular, *don't* use relative automatic links.
 Use bracket links instead for that purpose.

 Good: